 I was inspired by the beauty of an antique hymnal to create a simple yet meaningful tablescape for Easter.
 So even if you do not have a lot of holiday decor, you can pull off a beautifully decorated table for your Easter meal with your standard dishes, home decor and a vintage books.

 While it may seem destructive to paint antique wood furniture or tear pages from an old hymnal, I believe that items should be enjoyed and not just stored in an attic.
 If that means altering its original state to make it your own, I think that is okay.

 The centerpiece of the table consists of glass jars filled with old hymnal pages, greenery and a few vintage books.
 Placing the items on a pedestal sets them apart from the rest of the decor to create a statement piece in the center of the table.

-Above the table runner of old pages, I placed two swags of Eucalyptus stems on both sides of the centerpiece along with my collection of vintage brass candlesticks.
+Above the table runner of vintage book pages, I placed two swags of Eucalyptus stems on both sides of the centerpiece along with my collection of vintage brass candlesticks.
 I used white candles for a simple, crisp look which contrast well against the metal and greenery.